 Phone: 021 433 1530

-Tucked in the heart of the V&A Waterfront and situation on the top of the Radisson Red Hotel, RED Roof is more than just a hotel bar.
-Soak up the sunset over Table Mountain, from the pool.
-Sip on cocktails and smoothies from the Drinks Van.
-Chill out with some yoga or just relax with friends.
+Tucked in the heart of the V&A Waterfront and situated on the top of the Radisson Red Hotel, RED Roof is more than just a hotel bar.
+Soak up the sunset over Table Mountain, from the pool with sundowners in hand.
+Sip on cocktails and smoothies from the Drinks Van or just relax with friends and sneak in a dip in the pool during summer.

 Address: Silo 6, Silo Square, V&A Waterfront, Cape Town 8001